 To mitigate commodity price risk and preserve cash flows, we primarily use over-the-counter swaps, exchange traded futures and related options to hedge portions of our crude oil and natural gas production.
 We elect hedge accounting on these instruments.
-Our hedging policy allows up to 100 percent of our natural gas and crude oil production from proven producing reserves to be hedged for a period up to three years in the future.
+Our hedging policy allows up to 90 percent of our natural gas and crude oil production from proven producing reserves to be hedged for a period up to three years in the future.
+Some of our commodity contracts are subject to master netting agreements, where our asset and liability positions include cash collateral that allow us to settle positive and negative positions.

-We have entered into agreements to hedge a portion of our estimated 2013 and 2014 natural gas and crude oil production from the Oil and Gas segment.
+We have entered into agreements to hedge a portion of our estimated 2014 and 2015 natural gas and crude oil production from the Oil and Gas segment.
 The hedge agreements in place as of Dec.
-31, 2012 are as follows:
+31, 2013, are as follows: